 You’ll love this YA fantasy that’s perfect for child or adult, because in the World of Skye they need a hero.
 And Iggy might be the one they’re looking for, even if he’s not so sure.

 “D.A.
 Mucci does such a great job of creating a universe that is entirely fantastical yet believable and relatable.
 Ignatius and the Swords of Nostaw has an almost Harry Potter-ness to it in that we are guided into this world through the eyes of a character who is learning of it the same as the reader and who is a character very similar to its target audience.
 But, it is also entirely different in a good way.
 I have honestly not taken to a fantasy novel as much as this one in quite a long time.
 The author is an excellent storyteller and writer.”

 An Emergency Room physician for close to forty years, Dr. Mucci found that the pandemic brought forth new horrors in the ER.

 Writing this fantasy story about Ignatius became an enjoyable escape for him from all that was happening in the real world.

-Developmental Editor: Theodora Bryant
+Edited By Theodora Bryant